VishruthBharadwaj/STOCK/README.md

 insert into stocks (symbol) values('AAPL') check using select * from stocks;

-now take all component and wirethem together 1)Pyndantic-To define structure of http request
+Now take all component and wirethem together 1)Pyndantic-To define structure of http request 2)Dependency injection
-2) Dependency injection
 3)background task to fetch data

 we want user to give stock symbol and get data